Jose Miranda Player Props: Twins vs. Astros

-The Minnesota Twins and Jose Miranda, who went 3-for-5 with an RBI last time out, battle Luis Garcia and the Houston Astros at Target Field, Saturday at 2:10 PM ET.
+The Minnesota Twins and Jose Miranda, who went 1-for-5 last time out, take on Hunter Brown and the Houston Astros at Target Field, Sunday at 2:10 PM ET.

-In his last game, he had three hits (going 3-for-5 with an RBI) against the Astros.
+He had a one-hit performance in his last game (1-for-5) against the Astros.

 Jose Miranda Game Info & Props vs. the Astros